agusmakmun/django-aws-terminal-websocket/slides.md

 - Django apps are powerful, but:
   - Debugging across HTTP, WebSocket, Celery, and Redis is hard.
   - Traditional logging is fragmented and hard to correlate.
-  - Distributed systems need distributed tracing.
+  - Distributed systems need distributed tracing and service performance monitoring.

 ---

 ## The Solution

-**OpenTelemetry**
+**OpenTelemetry + Jaeger + Grafana**
 - Open standard for distributed tracing and metrics.
 - Works with Django, Celery, Redis, and more.
-- Visualize traces in Jaeger, Tempo, Honeycomb, etc.
+- Visualize traces in Jaeger, build dashboards in Grafana.

 ---